• Skip to primary navigation

 In many homes, especially across China, a bowl of Chinese tomato egg soup is a soup served family style alongside vegetable (stir-fry) and meat dishes (like steamed fish with ginger and scallion).
 The soup is very light and healthy made with broth (chicken or pork broth) with tofu and eggs similar to egg drop soup!
 This dish is loved by amateur and professional cooks alike because the familiar flavor brings instantaneous comfort to Chinese person.

-If you’re into dishes with tomatoes, my Chinese Tomato Egg Stir-Fry and Ying Yang Rice are both comforting and healthy meals that are worth a try.
+If you’re into dishes with tomatoes, my Chinese Tomato Egg Stir-Fry and Hong Kong Style Baked Pork Chop Rice are both comforting and tasty meals that are worth a try.

 Ingredients